OSC/ondemand/DEVELOPMENT.md

 Create and edit files in the host's home directory and to mount in new configurations.

-Remove `~/.config/ondemand/container/config/ood_portal.yml` to reset or edit your container's password.
+Edit or remove `~/.config/ondemand/container/config/ood_portal.yml` to change you container's password.

 ### Rebuilding the image